nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ContactInfo size limit but there is a descriptor size limit.
 The [max. descriptor size](https://gitweb.torproject.org/torspec.git/tree/dir-spec.txt#n364) is 20000 bytes.
 The family size (number of listed fingerprints) and exit policy are two other relevant inputs.

+## HTTPS URLs and used certificate authority

+The HTTPS endpoints located in field values MUST use certificates from a well known trusted certificate authority (for example [Let's Encrypt](https://letsencrypt.org/)).